sverweij/atom-graphviz-preview-plus/README.md

 # GraphViz preview+

-Write and preview GraphViz dot.
-Shortcut: `ctrl-shift-V`.
+Write and preview GraphViz dot with `ctrl-shift-G`.

 Enabled for `.dot` and `.gv` files